dbt-labs/metricflow/README.md

 MetricFlow provides a set of abstractions that help you construct complicated logic and dynamically generate queries to handle:

-- Complex metric types such as ratio, expression, and cumulative.
+- Complex metric types such as ratio, expression, and cumulative
-- Multi-hop joins between fact and dimension sources.
+- Multi-hop joins between fact and dimension sources
-- Metric aggregation to different time granularities.
+- Metric aggregation to different time granularities
-- And, so much more.
+- And so much more

 As a developer, you can also use MetricFlow's interfaces to construct APIs for integrations to bring metrics into downstream tools in your data stack.